Anthares101/the3musketeers-k8s-lab-hyperv/README.md

 Vagrant is gonna start three Ubuntu machines alongside a NAT switch called T3MSwitch with the IP range 10.10.20.0/24, you may need to tweak this a bit if you have conflicts.

-Put the repository directory anywhere **outside** WSL, for some reason Vagrant hates to be launched in WSL directories:
+Put the repository directory anywhere **outside** WSL, for some reason Vagrant hates to be launched in WSL directories.
+Also, make sure the WSL console is run as administrator:
 ```bash
 # When asked, choose the Default Switch or any other with a DHCP server attached
 vagrant up